But thoughts of a title aren't on the mind of Blue Devil coach Gary Martin.

 "We'll come out with our game plan.
 We're heading into game 15 and feel like we're playing good basketball," Martin said.
 "We have a few wrinkles we've been working on throughout, but nothing specifically for them.
 We've added to our (offensive and defensive) arsenal throughout the season.
 We expect to be better, and for them to be better."

-One area the Blue Devils hope to show improvement this time around is
+One area the Blue Devils hope to show improvement this time around is at the game's start.

 In the Gettysburg defeat, G-A trailed 31-24 by halftime and needed to outscore the Warriors 19-11 in the fourth quarter to force overtime.